skyfielders/python-skyfield/skyfield/documentation/elements.rst

 ===================

-Call :func:`~skyfield.elementslib.osculating_elements_of()` to generate :class:`~skyfield.elementslib.OsculatingElements`.
+Call :func:`~skyfield.elementslib.osculating_elements_of()` to generate an :class:`~skyfield.elementslib.OsculatingElements` object.
 For example, here is how to find the osculating elements of the moon orbiting earth:

  .. testcode::